Thursday, December 26, 2024

 Michael L. Sternberg, M.D.

-Michael L. Sternberg, M.D., professor of emergency medicine, was inducted earlier this month as the president of the Medical Society of Mobile County.
+Michael L. Sternberg, M.D., professor of emergency medicine, was inducted in December as the president of the Medical Society of Mobile County.
 In this prestigious position, Sternberg will lead more than 1,000 physicians in an organization that provides representation to the state’s medical association and advocates for a number of public service programs.

 “I consider it a great honor to represent the medical community in this 183-year-old organization, the first medical society founded in the state of Alabama,” he said in his acceptance speech at the Country Club of Mobile.